Everything's coming up roses

 — phydeaux - "The Pursuit of Happiness"

-A lot of time, life is kind of predictable and gives you exactly what you expect.
+A lot of the time, life is kind of predictable and gives you exactly what you expect.
 Sometimes…… not so much.

 Occasionally, you're just walking along, minding your own business, and notice something out of the corner of your eye.
 So you cautiously wander over to take a closer look.
 And what you find is a wonderful garden.
 A hidden treasure filled with the most beautiful roses you've ever seen.
 Lovely and fragrant, filling the air with that undeniable perfume that has been the backdrop of so many Valentine's Day dinners, marriage proposals, and romantic comedies.
 The sunlight refracts through the dewdrops turning the entire glade into a sparkling wonderland.